-Please check for updates to travel advice from the Foreign and Commonwealth Office here - https://www.gov.uk/foreign-travel-advice/mali - before you book your trip.
-The FCO advise against all travel to some part of Mali, and against all but essential travel to other parts.
-Direct Travel Insurance are unable to offer cover for travel to any area or country which the FCO advises against.
+Please check for updates to travel advice from the Foreign, Commonwealth & Development Office here - https://www.gov.uk/foreign-travel-advice/mali - before you book your trip.
+The FCDO advise against all travel to some part of Mali, and against all but essential travel to other parts.
+Direct Travel Insurance are unable to offer cover for travel to any area or country which the FCDO advises against.

 Currently a state of emergency has been declared in Mali until 31 March 2016, this means that there will be an increased security presence, and police and security may carry out checks on hotels and restaurants.
 You should carry a form of identification at all times; either a passport or residence permit.
 As the situation in Mali is unstable and unpredictable, you should be vigilant at all times and monitor local media.
 Local authority advice should be followed.
 There is a high threat of terrorism, and attacks may be indiscriminate.

 The British Embassy are able to deliver a very limited consular service, especially outside of Bamako.